sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 to use you as a guinea pig to do just that.
 ```

+## But what should I say?

+    Where's the *rest* of the script?

+If this is your first time being a GM, you might feel intimidated.
+That's
+ok.
+Remember, this is not high art, this is improv.
+You are *playing* to
+find out what happens.

+Here are 3 gems to come back to whenever you don't know what to say next.

+ * Portray a fantastic world
+ * Fill the characters' lives with adventure
+ * Ask the players

 ### Details - take them or leave them

  * Luxurious canopy bed in the middle